pewi21/gw2browser/CHANGE.md

 - WebP support, can export to png.
 WebP can open by Chrome browser.
-- Bink 2 video detect, to play it you need The RAD Video Tools but the player will play only 1 second of video and it will crash, the reason why it crash is unknown. (maybe they use custom Bink 2 format?)
+- Bink 2 video detect, to play it you need The RAD Video Tools but the player will play only 1 second of video and it will crash, the reason why it crash is unknown. (maybe they use custom Bink 2 format?) *Fixed in Gw2Browser_2014-10-06*
 - ID3 (MP3), Embedded OpenType font, TextPack Variant, Map content and Shader Cache files detection.
 - Simple Wireframe view.
 - Force enable 4x MSAA.